sabrinabm94/javascript/README.md

-# Repository structure
+# repository structure

 ## assets
-The assets folder has images and other files that will be reused by the projects.
+The assets folder has images and other files that will be reused by the projects, some files come from front-end-environment repository.

 ## javascript
-Scripts for testing javascript features and sintax.
-In the Apps project you can see some web applications created in javascript.
+Scripts for testing javascript features and sintax, and apps.

 ## jquery
-Scripts for testing jQuery features and sintax.
-In the Apps project you can see some web applications created in jQuery.
+Scripts for testing jQuery features and sintax, and apps.

 ## react
-Scripts for testing react features and sintax.
-In the Apps project you can see some web applications created in react.
+Project structure for fast init and apps.

 ## angular
-Scripts for testing angular features and sintax.
-In the Apps project you can see some web applications created in angular.
+Project structure for fast init and apps.

 ---

-# Using the Javascript and jQuery repositories projects
+# for Javascript and jQuery projects

+## Xampp

-## Initialize Xampp with Apach and MySQL activated
+### initialize Xampp with Apach and MySQL activated
 noobfrontend.wordpress.com/2018/04/28/montando-ambiente-web-com-xampp

-## Acess link
-localhost/javascript

-## Acess the projects
-Your main directory of repository needs to be in C:\xampp\htdocs.
+### htdocs directory
+Move your project repository to C:\xampp\htdocs, become C:\xampp\htdocs\javascript.

+### access the project in browser
-Use the acess link in your browser.
+You can access the project in your browser: localhost/javascript

-Select the projects to see in the index.html file.

 ---

-# Using the React and Angular repositories project
+# for React and Angular projects

-## Install npm modules
+## install npm modules
-Go to the folder main project, open one terminal in this directore and use the command npm install.
+* go to the folder main project (ex.
+C:\xampp\htdocs\javascript\react\app)
+* open the terminal in this directore

-## Inicialize npm
+* use the command "npm install"

-In the folder main project directore, use the command npm start.
+PS: you just need use the command npm install one time after clone the repository

-## Acess link
+## inicialize project
-Localhost/project-name
+* go to the folder main project (ex.
+C:\xampp\htdocs\javascript\react\app)
+* open the terminal in this directore
+* use the command "npm start"

+PS: to cancel the project compilation, use CTRL + C in terminal

-Use the acess link in your browser to acess the project page.
+## access the project in browser
+You can access the project in your browser: localhost:port/project-name.

 ---

 # Contacts
 sabrinabgbc

-sabrinabgbc@email.com
+sabrinabgbc@email.com | sabrinabmoreira@gmail.com

 noobfrontend.wordpress.com

+www.linkedin.com/in/sabrinabmoreira